helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 40. The Markov chain is named after Andrei Markov, who was a mathematician who pioneered the study of stochastic processes, including Markov chains.
 41. And the Markov chain has a very simple definition.
 42. It consists of just two things, a set of states, s, and a transition function, t.
-43. The state space is simply a set, which could be either discrete or continuous, so you could have a discrete state, in which case each state is a discrete element in a finite-size set, or you could have a continuous state, in which case perhaps your states correspond to real-valued vectors in Rn.
+43. The state space is simply a set, which could be either discrete or continuous, so you could have a discrete state, in which case each state is a discrete element in a finite-size set, or you could have a continuous state, in which case perhaps your states correspond to real-valued vectors in R^n.
-44. t is a transition operator.
+44. T is a transition operator.
 45. It can also be referred to as a transition probability or a dynamics function.
 46. It specifies a conditional probability distribution.
-47. So in a Markov chain, t denotes the probability of the state at time t, condition on the state at time t.
+47. So in a Markov chain, T denotes the probability of the state at time t, condition on the state at time t.
-48. And the reason that it's called an operator is because if we represent the probabilities of each state at time step t as a vector, so let's say we have n states, this becomes a vector with n elements, and we can call it mu for t comma i the probability of the ith state.
+48. And the reason that it's called an operator is because if we represent the probabilities of each state at time step t as a vector, so let's say we have n states, this becomes a vector with n elements, and we can call it μ_{t,i} for the probability of the ith state.
-49. The whole vector would be called mu .
+49. The whole vector would be called μ_t.
-50. Then we can write the transition probability as a matrix, where the ijth entry is the probability of going into state i if you are currently in the state j.
+50. Then we can write the transition probability as a matrix, where the i,jth entry is the probability of going into state i if you are currently in the state j.
-51. And if we do this, then we can express the vector of state probabilities at the next time step, mu t minus 1, as simply a matrix vector product between the matrix of probabilities t and the vector of state probabilities mu t.
+51. And if we do this, then we can express the vector of state probabilities at the next time step, μ_{t+1}, as simply a matrix vector product between the matrix of probabilities T and the vector of state probabilities μ_t.
 52. This is simply a way of writing the chain rule of probability with a little bit of linear algebra.
-53. But here you can see that t acts on mu t as a linear operator, which is why we call it the transition operator.
+53. But here you can see that T acts on μ_t as a linear operator, which is why we call it the transition operator.
 54. It's an operator that when applied to the current vector of state probabilities produces the next vector of state probabilities.
 55. So here's the graphical model corresponding to the Markov chain, and here is the edge denoting transition probabilities.
 56. And of course the states in the Markov chain satisfy the Markov property, which means that the state at time t plus 1 is conditionally independent of the state at time t minus 1 given the state at time t.